What is Dematerialization?

 Your trading activity is a combination of your purchases and your sale.
 However,

 trading is not just about trades but also payments and custody of shares.
 This is

 how it works.
 When you buy shares in the trading account, the account has to be

-account gets debited on T+1 day to the extent of shares sold and the net amount
+then the demat account gets debited on T+1 day to the extent of shares sold and

 Rapid progress in dematerialization due to inherent advantages